rcantini/rcantini.github.io/content/authors/admin/_index.md

   url: "https://www.dimes.unical.it/"

 # Short bio (displayed in user profile at end of posts)
 bio: Riccardo Cantini is an assistant professor at the Department of Computer Science, Modeling, Electronics and Systems Engineering (DIMES), University of Calabria.
-His current research focuses on *deep learning*, with a focus on Large Language Models and sustainable AI, and *big social data analysis*, targeting politically polarized data and the efficient execution of data-intensive applications in high-performance distributed environments.
+His research interests include *large language models and sustainable AI*, with a focus on LLM and agentic systems, their applications, interpretability, fairness, trustworthiness, and efficient deployment in edge-based settings, as well as *big social data analysis*, focusing on politically polarized data and efficient processing of data-intensive applications across distributed and edge-to-cloud environments.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons